xphyr/ocp-ric/README.md

 ## Instructions

-We now need to patch some of the Helm charts.
+We now need to patch some of the Helm charts and update the installer script to update the default security context used by the ricplt namespace.

 ```
 patches/apply-patch.sh
 dep/bin/deploy-ric-platform dep/RECIPE_EXAMPLE/PLATFORM/example_recipe.yaml
 ```

 ## Cleanup

 dep/bin/undeploy-ric-platform

+# Scratchspace

+Error: release r4-alarmadapter failed: configmaps "configmap-ricplt-alarmadapter-appconfig" already exists